-(In thousands) 2019 2018 Intrinsic value of stock options exercised \$ 2,483 \$ 973 Proceeds received from stock options exercised 3,873 1,283 Tax benefits realized from stock options exercised 534 229 Total fair value of stock options that vested 35
+(In thousands) 2020 2019 Intrinsic value of stock options exercised \$ 725 \$ 2,483 Proceeds received from stock options exercised 1,421 3,873 Tax benefits realized from stock options exercised 158 534 Total fair value of stock options that vested

-During the year ended December 31, 2019, the Company issued 91,840 shares of common stock in exchange for 221,245 stock options and 129,405 common shares.
+During the year ended December 31, 2020, 81,827 of stock options were exercised.
+54,633 of common shares were surrendered in the exercises and the Company issued 27,194 shares of common stock.
 Pursuant to the provisions of our equity incentive plan, optionees are permitted to use the value of common stock they own in a stock swap transaction or use a net settlement method to pay the exercise price of stock options.

-As of December 31, 2019, the Company had no unrecognized compensation costs related to the stock option plan.
+As of December 31, 2020, the Company had no unrecognized compensation costs related to the stock option plan.